 Here are some topics about which I think people in our audience would be interested to read.
 If you fancy writing an article on one of them, please get in touch and I’ll send you a brief with key points to help guide you.

 - Sisters doughing it for themselves.
 We receive and share a steady stream of stories about women who run microbakeries, but not so many about those who own and run SME bakeries.
 We'd also love to throw the spotlight to female head bakers.

-- In-depth expert guides/masterclasses - eg Beginner’s guide to osmotolerant yeast; using temperature, hydration and more to control acidity and other sourdough characteristics; pasta madre for sweet sourdough baking; shaping dough...
+- In-depth expert guides/masterclasses - eg beginner’s guide to osmotolerant yeast; using temperature, hydration and more to control acidity and other sourdough characteristics; pasta madre for sweet sourdough baking; shaping dough...

 - Deep dives that go into technical/scientific/obsessive detail about a single subject –eg Hagberg Falling Number, osmotolerant yeast...

 - Real Bread: Oh so white?
 People of every colour and ethnicity make bread.
 What are the obstacles that inhibit/prevent more Black People and people of Colour around the world who bake bread joining our network or at least from choosing / being able to be seen and heard on social media and elsewhere? eg #BakersOfColor posts are almost of/by cake/biscuits, rather than bread, while around 85% of people who used #SourdoughSelfie in September 2020 were White.

-- Profiles of our new Real Bread Campaign ambassadors we haven't featured yet.
+- Profiles of our current Real Bread Campaign ambassadors we haven't featured yet.

 - What Andrew did next: An updated profile of / interview with Campaign co-founder Andrew Whitley, focussing on his current work with Scotland The Bread.